In medias res: Cinematic history

 It is typical for film noir to begin in medias res; for example, a private detective will enter the plot already in progress.
 Crossfire (1947) opens with the murder of Joseph Samuels.
 As the police investigate the crime, the story behind the murder is told via flashbacks.
 Dead Reckoning (1947) opens with Humphrey Bogart as Rip Murdock on the run and attempting to hide in a Catholic church.
 Inside, the backstory is told in flashback as Murdock explains his situation to a priest.

 The technique has been used across genres, including dramas such as Through a Glass Darkly (1961), 8½ (1963), Raging Bull (1980), and City of God (2002); crime thrillers such as No Way Out (1987), Grievous Bodily Harm (1988), The Usual Suspects (1995), and Kill Bill Volume 2 (2004); horror films such as Firestarter (1984); action films such as many in the James Bond franchise; and comedies such as Dr. Strangelove (1964).
 Some have argued that Star Wars takes advantage of this technique because its first-released film, A New Hope, is the fourth episode of a nine-part epic.
-Regardless, though, A New Hope starts in medias res due to the movie beginning after the Death Star plans were stolen.

 Superhero films with a satirical edge such as Deadpool (2016) and Birds of Prey (2020) have utilized in medias res to frame their stories.

-Animated films such as The Emperor's New Groove (2000), Hoodwinked!
-(2005), Happily N'Ever After (2006), Megamind (2010), and The Mitchells vs. the Machines (2021) got their opening scenes in medias res, with a brief but significant scene that foreshadows the events that occurred earlier.
+Animated films such as Grave of the Fireflies (1988), The Emperor's New Groove (2000), Hoodwinked!
+(2005), Happily N'Ever After (2006), Megamind (2010), and The Mitchells vs. the Machines (2021) have opening scenes in medias res, with a brief but significant scene that foreshadows the events that occurred earlier.
 This scene is then seen again afterwards (although in a different way than how it was shown at the beginning).

 Many war films, such as The Thin Red Line (1998), also begin in medias res, with the protagonists already actively in combat and no prior domestic scenes leading up to the film's events.

-Occasionally, adaptations of source material employ in medias res when the original version did not.
-For example, the film adaptation of the stage musical Camelot employed in medias res while the original Broadway version did not (although revivals of the musical have).
-Stanley Kubrick's 1962 film adaptation of Lolita begins in medias res although the novel does not.
-Herman Wouk's stage adaptation of his own novel The Caine Mutiny begins in medias res as it opens with the court-martial that occupies the final section of the novel, telling the earlier part of the story through flashbacks in court-room testimony.